harty1193/ContactsBook/README.md

 <h2>Features</h2>
 <b>1.
 Add a New Contact</b>
 Users can add new contacts by providing details such as First Name, Last Name, Email, Phone, Job Title, and Address.
-Contacts must have at least a First Name and Email.
+Contacts must have at least a First Name and Email.<br>
 <b>2.
 Search for an Existing Contact</b>
 Users can search for existing contacts using various criteria, such as First Name, Last Name, Email, Phone, and Job Title.
-The application can return multiple entries if multiple contacts match the criteria.
+The application can return multiple entries if multiple contacts match the criteria.<br>
 <b>3.
 Edit an Existing Contact</b>
 Users can edit the details of an existing contact, including fields such as First Name, Last Name, Email, Phone, and Job Title.
-After making changes, the program asks for confirmation to save the edited contact.
+After making changes, the program asks for confirmation to save the edited contact.<br>
 <b>4.
 Delete a Contact</b>
-Users can delete an existing contact from the list.
+Users can delete an existing contact from the list.<br>
 <b>5.
 Display All Contacts</b>
-The program can display the details of all stored contacts.
+The program can display the details of all stored contacts.<br>
 <b>6.
 Save and Restore Contact List</b>
 Contacts are saved into a pickle file when exiting the program.
 The program also prompts users for a file path to save/update the pickle file.
-When the program is restarted, it restores the previously saved contact list.
+When the program is restarted, it restores the previously saved contact list.<br>

 <h3>Colorization</h3>
 The menu and user prompts are colorized using the termcolor library, enhancing the user interface and providing a better visual experience.